r4nd0lph-c/mospolytech_api/README.md

 ## Features

-The following functions are available for use (they are checked in the list):
+The following functions are available for use:

 - [x] Sorted list of groups
-- [ ] Information about group based on code-name
-- [x] Sorted list of students all / given groups
+- [x] Sorted dict of students all / given groups
 - [x] Semester schedule of all groups
 - [x] Session schedule of all groups
 - [x] Schedule (general / session) for given group